 Today we are going to start with some contextual information about the environment.
 Please read through this page paying particular attention to the way data is represented in the images/diagrams – media includes data visualization.
-Click on links, watch the videos you find.
-At the end there is a short introduction to issues and topics on media and the environment, and some environmental media projects for you to browse.
+Click on links, watch the short videos you find.
+At the end there is a short introduction to issues and topics on media and the environment, and some environmental media projects for you to browse, including two ~20 minute podcasts.
 Enjoy!

 - Age of Earth 4.5 billion years, (Age of Universe 13.8 billion)

-- geological periods are convenient and conventional, see useful hierachy of time-spans
+- geological periods are convenient and conventional, note how time-spans are put into a hierarchy

 - note media representation above, especially difficulty of representing vast time scales AND much smaller time scales